Hawke Cup

 The Hawke Cup is a non-first-class cricket competition for New Zealand's district associations.
 Apart from 1910–11, 1912–13 and 2000–01 the competition has always been on a challenge basis.
 To win the Hawke Cup, the challengers must beat the holders, either outright or on the first innings in a drawn match, on the holders' home ground.

 Teams from New Zealand's four main centres, Auckland, Wellington, Christchurch and Dunedin, have not usually competed for the Hawke Cup, although they did participate in the latter half of the 1990s.
 They were excluded again from the 2000–01 season.

 From 2000 to 2010 the team from Hamilton, New Zealand's fourth-largest urban area, was the most successful.
 Since then the title has changed hands numerous times, Manawatu, Hawke's Bay, Bay of Plenty and Canterbury Country being prominent.
-In 2012-13 Hamilton conceded the highest-ever score in the Hawke Cup of 701 against Bay of Plenty.
+In 2012–13 Hamilton conceded the highest-ever score in the Hawke Cup of 701 against Bay of Plenty.
 This record score was equalled again by Bay of Plenty against Counties Manukau during their first defence of the Hawke Cup in 2017.
-Owing to COVID-19 restrictions, the last two matches of the 2021-22 competition were postponed until the 2022-23 season.
+Owing to COVID-19 restrictions, the last two matches of the 2021–22 competition were postponed until the 2022–23 season.

 Origin

 The Plunket Shield, New Zealand's premier cricket competition for its first-class teams, was inaugurated in 1907.
 In 1910 Lord Hawke donated a challenge cup for competition among the minor associations.
 The first match, in December 1910, resulted in a victory to Manawatu over Wairarapa.
-The first holders, decided in the final match of the 1910-11 competition, were Southland.
+The first holders, decided in the final match of the 1910–11 competition, were Southland.

+As the number of minor associations grew, it became necessary to restrict the number of challenge matches.
+Beginning with the 1924–25 competition, when there were 18 minor associations, elimination or qualifying matches have been played to determine which associations should have the right to challenge the holders.

 Title holders

-1910-11 to 1999-2000
+1910–11 to 1999–2000

-From 1985–86 to 1994-95 the competition was called the U-Bix Cup; from 1995–96 to 1997-98 it was the Fuji Xerox Cup; in 1998-99 it was the National District Championship.
+From 1985–86 to 1994–95 the competition was called the U-Bix Cup; from 1995–96 to 1997–98 it was the Fuji Xerox Cup; in 1998–99 it was the National District Championship.